SAP-docs/btp-integration-suite/docs/ci/Development/define-a-timer-start-event-ae14ad7.md

 > ### Remember:
 > -   When you deploy or undeploy an integration flow with *Scheduler*, the system automatically releases all the scheduler locks.
 >
 > -   When you deploy small integration flows with *Timer* \(for example, an integration flow with timer, content modifier and mail adapter\), due to fast processing times, multiple schedules are triggered.
-When you deploy small integration flows with *Timer* \(for example, an integration flow with timer, content modifier and mail adapter\), due to fast processing times, multiple schedules are triggered.
 >
 > -   If the *Timer* is configured to trigger message processing at periodic intervals and the processing isn’t completed before the next scheduled interval, then the *Timer* skips the following interval.
 >